Online Safety Statement

-Bishop Stopford’s School is aware that the Internet and related technologies are powerful tools, which open up new prospects for communication and collaboration.
+At Bishop Stopford’s School we are aware that the Internet and related technologies are powerful tools, which open up new prospects for communication and collaboration.
 Education is embracing these new technologies as they bring with them fresh opportunities for both teachers and learners.

-Information and Communication Technology (ICT) is seen as an essential tool to support teaching and learning, as well as playing an important role in the everyday lives of children, young people and adults.
-At Bishop Stopford’s School we have incorporated these technologies in order to equip our pupils with the skills they will need for life-long learning and employment.
+Information and Communication Technology (ICT) is seen as an essential tool to support teaching and learning, aswell as playing an important role in the everyday lives of children, young people and adults.
+At Bishop Stopford’s School we have incorporated these technologies in order to equip our students with the skills they will need for life-long learning and employment.

 The world of ICT is a fast moving environment and covers a wide range of resources including; mobile learning, web-based learning and Managed Learning Environment (MLE) to name a few.
 Some of the technologies available to young people in/outside of school are:

 - Blogs and Wikis based on Web 2.0 technologies

 - Online Forums

 - Chat Rooms and Social Networking e.g. Facebook